-- (1) The amounts show the threshold, target, and maximum payouts for grants of performance units that were awarded in 2020 to the named executive officers under our 2020 Performance Unit Plan.
-Performance units are dependent on the level of achievement of the performance conditions described more fully under "Compensation Discussion and Analysis," with each individual having the opportunity to earn from 0 percent to 200 percent of the target performance share award based on the level of achievement.
-The grant date fair value was determined by the Company's closing share price of \$72.31 on the date of the grant, plus an annual dividend rate of \$1.41 for the three-year term of the award. - (2) The amounts shown represent the number of restricted stock units that were awarded in 2020 to the named executive officers under our 2020 Performance Unit Plan as described more fully below.
-For the restricted stock units, the grant date fair value was determined by the Company's closing share price of \$72.31 on the date of the grant, plus an annual dividend rate of \$1.41 for the three-year term of the award.
+- (1) The amounts show the threshold, target and maximum payouts for grants of performance units that were awarded in 2021 to the named executive officers under our 2021 LTI Plan.
+Performance units are dependent on the level of achievement over a three-year period of the performance conditions described more fully under "Compensation Discussion and Analysis," with each individual having the opportunity to earn from 0% to 200% of the target performance share award based on the level of achievement.
+The grant date fair value was determined by a calculation in accordance with FASB ASC 718 and is \$81.79. - (2) The amounts shown represent the number of time-based restricted stock units that were awarded in 2021 to the named executive officers under our 2021 LTI Plan as described more fully below.
+For the restricted stock units, the grant date fair value was calculated in accordance with FASB ASC 718 and is the closing price of our common stock on February 19, 2021, \$65.83.

-We have a cash-based long-term incentive plan, known as the 2020 Performance Unit Plan, under which certain key executives of the Company may be awarded performance units and restricted units, whose value is tied to changes in the Company's share price and any dividend payments made by the Company during the vesting period applicable to the awarded units.
-Performance and restricted units are settled by the Company in cash.
-Because the value of the awards is derivative of the value of our common stock, the awards are accounted for much the same as stock-based awards.
+We have a long-term incentive plan, known as the 2021 LTI Plan, under which certain key executives of the Company may be awarded performance units, whose value is tied to the achievement of performance conditions described more fully under "Compensation Discussion and Analysis - 2021 Executive Compensation Determination - 2021 Long-Term Incentives" and restricted stock units, whose value is tied to changes in the Company's share price and any dividend payments made by the Company during the vesting period applicable to the awarded units.
+Performance Units are settled by the Company in cash, stock or a combination of cash and stock.
+Restricted stock units are settled by the Company in stock.
+The awards are accounted for in accordance with FASB ASC 718 as stock-based awards.
 That accounting also determines the presentation under applicable SEC disclosure rules, including the tables presented above and below.
-No shares of stock are issuable or issued pursuant to the awards.

-The 2020 awards under the 2020 Performance Unit Plan vest on a three-year cliff vesting period.
+The 2021 awards under the 2021 LTI Plan vest on a three-year cliff vesting period.
 In the event of a bona fide retirement, not followed by work for a competitor, the executive will receive full vesting credit for each outstanding award.
-The awards vest 100 percent on the occurrence of a change in control.
+The awards vest 100% on the occurrence of a change in control.
 See "Potential Payments on Employment Termination or Change in Control" below.

-For 2020, the Company made awards under the 2020 Performance Unit Plan of 70 percent for the CEO and between 35 to 50 percent for each other named executive officer of each executive's base salary as determined on the date of the grant.
-Award values are based on the Company's current share price plus projected dividend payments to be received over the three-year term of the award.
+For 2021, the Company made awards under the 2021 LTI Plan equal to 70% of base salary for the CEO and between 30% to 50% of base salary for each other named executive officer.
+Award values are based on the Company's share price on the date of grant plus dividend equivalents to be received over the three-year term of the award.